linode/docs/docs/game-servers/pocketmine-server-on-debian-7.md

   name: Alex Fornuto
   email: afornuto@linode.com
 description: 'A third party server for Minecraft Pocket Edition'
-keywords: 'minecraft,pocketmine,debian'
+keywords: ["minecraft", "pocketmine", "debian"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 external_resources:
  - '[PocketMine.net](https://www.pocketmine.net/)'
  - '[PocketMine Documentation](http://pocketmine-mp.readthedocs.org/en/latest/)'
-modified: Thursday, April 2, 2015
+modified: 2015-04-02
 modified_by:
   name: Alex Fornuto
-published: 'Thursday, April 2, 2015'
+published: 2015-04-02
 title: 'PocketMine Server on Debian 7'
-alias: ['applications/game-servers/pocketmine-server-on-debian-7/']
+aliases: ['applications/game-servers/pocketmine-server-on-debian-7/']
 ---

 PocketMine is a third party server for the MineCraft - Pocket Edition game for [Android](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe) and [iOS](https://itunes.apple.com/us/app/minecraft-pocket-edition/id479516143?mt=8).
 It features plugin support, allowing you to customize your gameplay with others.
 This guide details installing PocketMine on a Linode running Debian 7.

-{: .note }
+{{< note >}}
-> Minecraft - Pocket Edition is non-free software that you will need to purchase in order to take advantage of a PocketMine server.
+Minecraft - Pocket Edition is non-free software that you will need to purchase in order to take advantage of a PocketMine server.

-##Prerequisites
+{{< /note >}}

+## Prerequisites

 1. Your Linode should already be configured per our [Getting Started](/docs/getting-started) guide, and secured per our [Securing Your Server](/docs/security/securing-your-server) guide.